Learning Radio Resource Management in 5G Networks: Framework, Opportunities and Challenges: Learning architecture for RRM

-The trainer and the agent are the key (logical) components of the architecture.
-The trainer applies a single learning algorithm to generate control policies specialized for different RRM functionalities.
-The agent executes the policies issued by the trainer to interact with the network.
-While these entities are traditionally co-located, to overcome the design challenges identified in Section \ref{sec:3}, we propose that the trainer, where policies are derived offline, and the agent, where policies are executed in real-time, to reside in different network entities, as shown in Figure \ref{fig:1}.
+The trainer and the agent are the key components of the architecture.
+The trainer applies a single learning algorithm to generate control algorithms (policies, in RL parlance) specialized for different RRM functionalities.
+Agents execute policies issued by the trainer in a distributed fashion to control and interact with the network.
+While traditionally co-located, we argue that the trainer, where policies are derived offline, and the agent, where policies are executed in real-time, should reside in different network entities, as shown in Figure~\ref{fig:1}.

-The major achievement of the trainer-agent functional split is to cope with the complexity and large dimensionality of 5G RRM problem, while enabling agile solutions executable within the stringent time constraints posed by 5G requirements.
-Rather than avoiding the complexity by simplifying the algorithms at the expense of performance, our architecture shifts the complexity associated to computations and storage of transitional data to a centralized node (the trainer) and retains all the intelligence and fast execution in the distributed nodes (the agents).
-This further encourages techniques for greater data efficiency (e.g., transfer learning; cf. Sec.
-VI).
-The trainer could therefore reside in a data center, e.g., a server farm, controlling a wide network area, or, in a smaller scale, a cloud RAN.

-The agents, instead, become light-weight nodes (e.g., eNBs) that execute RRM functionalities in real-time, e.g., by making a series of matrix multiplications (possibly with dedicated hardware) when the policy is represented by ANNs, rather than evaluating online a potentially complex algorithm.
-Thus, the agent, may reside in an eNB controlling a cluster of cells or at higher hierarchical RAN levels to control wider network areas, e.g., at a Mobility Management Entity (MME) etc.
+The rationale for the split is two-fold: firstly, central training enables efficient transfer learning (cf. Sec.~\ref{transfer_learning}), a crucial tool to overcome many of the challenges identified in Section~\ref{sec:challenge}.
+This enables each access node, e.g. Gigabit-NodeB (gNB) in 5G, to benefit from the experience gathered by other access nodes; secondly, the amount of computational resources needed for training (from hours to days) and execution (fraction of a ms) might be entirely different and require entirely different hardware dimensioning.
+As such, carrying out training and inference at the same place would require replicating expensive hardware types (e.g., GPUs for the trainer and CPUs for the agent) across the network.